fedora-python/portingguide/source/dicts.rst

 However, the fixer cannot detect that the list is only used for iteration, so it emits overly defensive code.

-In this case, both speed and readibility can be improved by iterating over the dict itself::
+In this case, both speed and readability can be improved by iterating over the dict itself::

     for key in dictionary: